maxheyn/slapmap/README.md

 # slapmap

-A Minecraft mod that provides a set of commands that allow the player to import images into the game.
+A Minecraft serverside mod for the Fabric Modloader.
+Provides players a tool to import images from the internet into their worlds using Maps.

+## Demo

+## Usage